marklewis27/Second-milestone-project/README.md

 The site has Javascript in it to make some of the animations work and some of the features on the site to work based on the user input to give it more interactivity.. https://www.javascript.com/

 As part of the design process i used the adobe color wheel that matches colors that work well together to help with the design of the colors on the site ... https://color.adobe.com/create

+The maps have of course come from the source of google maps, although not via an API as i explained earlier. https://www.google.com/maps/@53.800651,-4.064941,6z

 Testing.